We know that it helps to have the right knowledge in any situation. Here are our answers to frequently asked questions.

 Do I need to be present for the free inspection?

-In order for our licensed adjusters to provide you with the most accurate assessment, it may be in your best interest to be present during our inspection.
-There may be vital questions that can be of concern to you regarding your your property, in which we might need to discuss in person.
+In order for us to provide you with the most accurate assessment, it may be in your best interest to be present during our inspection.
+There may be vital questions that can be of concern to you regarding your property, which we might need to discuss in person.
 We are committed to providing convenience to our customers by working around your schedule.

 Is it safe to place a second or third layer of shingles on top of each other?